gmoyanollc/pagehit/readme.md

   cp ../c-page-hit/src/c-page-hit.js ./public/c-page-hit/

 ```
-2. Add a script tag to the project's `./public/index.html` file.
+2. Follow the steps above in Usage for the project's `./public/index.html` file.

 ## Data Model
 For a developer, the standard JSON format is simple and flat.
 The format is easy to marshal into JavaScript as an object for browsers and apps.
 Most open source libraries also support JSON, such as [Drill] (https://drill.apache.org/), [Zeppelin] (https://zeppelin.apache.org/), and [d3] (https://d3js.org).